Planning to visit Dublin in Ireland for a holiday or city break? If so, this site can help.

 Lonely Planet’s list of sights and attractions in Dublin provides further details on what to see and do in Dublin while you are there.

 TOURS: Dublin is a very walkable city and doing a walking tour is a good way of getting to know the city a bit better.
 Good tour options include Pat Liddy’s Walking Tours of Dublin and the Dublin Literary Pub Crawl.
-If you want to give your legs a rest, there’s Irish City Bus Tours and Liffey River Cruises are also very enjoyable in the summer months.
+If you want to give your legs a rest, then a red double-decker sightseeing bus tour or a Liffey River Cruise are also very enjoyable.

 * * * * * * *